bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **Categories**
 - **Faults:**<br>
   Detected *before* the erroneous instruction completes.
-Kernel can attempt to fix the cause and resume the instruction. (**e.g.**, page fault), invalid opcode.
+Kernel can attempt to fix the cause and resume the instruction. (**e.g.**, page fault, invalid opcode_.
 - **Traps:**<br>
   Detected *after* instruction completes.
-Used for things like breakpoints of system calls. (**e.g.**, syscalls in some architectures, breakpoints).
+Used for things like breakpoints or system calls. (**e.g.**, syscalls in some architectures, breakpoints).
 - **Aborts:**<br>
   Fatal conditions (e.g., CPU panic).
 Not typically fixable. (**e.g.**, double fault, hardware failure).